rainbow954/streamly-spark-examples/streamly-mqtt-kafka/README.md

 ### 4. Create your output topic
 To create a new topic :

-  - Go to Messaging tab
+  - Open the Streamly dashboard and switch to the Cassandra tab
-  - Write the name of the topic in Topic Name box.
-We assume that the name is `greenspace-mqtt-kafka`.
+  - Specify the topic name in the corresponding text field (e.g. `greenspace-mqtt-kafka`).
+Be sure to prefix it with your namespace.
   - Define the number of partitions(eg `1`), maximum messages(eg `100`), replication(eg `1`), retention(eg `1`) and Authorized hosts(eg `*`).
-  - Enable Unsecured read and Unsecured write buttons.
+  - Enable `Unsecured Read` and `Unsecured Write`

 ![streamly-create-topic][streamly-create-topic]

-  - Click on Add New Index button
+  - Click on `ADD NEW TOPIC`

-The topic appears in the list of existing topics:
+The newly created topic should appear in the list of existing topics on the right side of the screen:

 ![streamly-list-topics][streamly-list-topics]

 ### 5. Get your access and secret keys
-  - Click on the Profile icon
+  - Open the Streamly dashboard and click on ![profile][profile]
-  - Look at Access Keys Management section
+  - Copy your access and secret keys in the `Access Keys Management` section

 ![streamly-list-apikeys][streamly-list-apikeys]